Skip to content

 Who it's for

-Badoo works for adults who are either based in or travelling through markets where the audience is dense — parts of Spain, Italy, France, Brazil, Mexico, Russia and Eastern Europe in particular — and who want a discovery-led product rather than a curated commit-minded one.
-If you are a US-based English-language reader looking for a default mainstream pick, Tinder, Bumble and Hinge are stronger choices.
-If you want serious-relationship intent, none of the discovery apps belong in your shortlist.
+Badoo makes sense if you live in or pass through a market where its crowd is thick — Spain, Italy, France, Brazil, Mexico, Russia and Eastern Europe especially — and you want a discovery-led app rather than a curated, commitment-first one.
+If you're a US-based English speaker hunting for a default, Tinder, Bumble and Hinge are stronger.
+And if your goal is a serious relationship, none of the discovery apps belong on your list, this one included.

-Badoo earns a slot on the dating-apps and casual lists for international reach and a discovery-led product that fits its audience.
-It does not earn a slot on the overall, serious-relationships, free or over-40 lists — geo skew, casual lean and a heavy upsell surface keep it behind the mainstream picks in each category for a US-led English-language reader.
+Badoo belongs on the dating-apps and casual shortlists for its international reach and a discovery model that genuinely fits its audience.
+It stays off the overall, serious-relationships, free and over-40 lists — geo swings, a casual lean and a heavy upsell stack keep it behind the mainstream picks for a US-led English-speaking reader.

 Strengths & weaknesses